Who’s ready for baseball season?

 - Sling TV

-AT&T TV is currently the sole streaming-only TV service that carries Sinclair’s regional sports networks.
+DIRECTV STREAM is currently the sole streaming-only TV service that carries Sinclair’s regional sports networks.

 If you are a satellite or cable TV customer, chances are pretty good that you still have access to your regional sports network.
 (You’ll want to verify this with your individual local provider to be sure.)